 Dr Pailey is a Liberian academic, activist and author of the anti-corruption children’s book, Gbagba.
 At Oxford she is a senior researcher on the project Migrants in Countries in Crisis which examines the migration implications of crises in six countries - Central African Republic, Ivory Coast, Lebanon, Libya, South Africa and Thailand.
-Her core areas of research expertise include citizenship, migration, diasporas, transnationalism, conflict, post-war recovery, governance, and the political economy of aid, trade and remittances, all with respect to Africa.
+Her core areas of research expertise include migration, development, citizenship, diasporas, transnationalism, conflict, post-war recovery, governance, and the political economy of aid, trade and remittances, all with respect to Africa.

 With over a decade of combined professional experiences in Africa, Europe and North America, she has consulted across a broad range of fields while supporting universities, governments, NGOs, media institutions, and regional and multilateral agencies.
 She has carried out multi-sited fieldwork in Burkina Faso, Cameroon, Chad, Denmark, Ghana, Liberia, Niger, Sierra Leone, Somaliland, the USA and the UK.
 She has expertise in qualitative research, capacity development, policy design and analysis, programme management, report and grant writing, journalism and strategic communications.